 The implementation of chip-and-PIN in Europe

-Much of Europe has started implementing a chip-and-PIN system, using credit cards that are embedded with a microchip and require a Personal Identification Number (PIN code) for transactions.
+Much of Europe has already implemented a chip-and-PIN system; that means that using credit cards and debit cards embedded with a microchip and require a Personal Identification Number (PIN code) for transactions.

 For example, while driving in rural Switzerland on a weekend, you could discover that your card won’t work at the gas pumps in the few gas stations that are open on Sunday.
-In Paris, you’ll see bikes in racks all over town for anyone to use for quick trips, but the machines accept only chip-embedded cards, allowing Germans and Brits to cruise the cobblestones — but not Americans.
+In France, you may see shared bikes for anyone to use for quick trips, but the machines accept only chip-embedded cards; that allows Germans and Brits to cruise the cobblestones — but not Americans.

 What is chip-and-PIN?

-Chip-and-PIN cardholders don’t sign a receipt when making a purchase — instead they enter a PIN (similar to using a debit card for a point-of-sale purchase in the US).
-Europe’s automated machines will sometimes take your US credit card if you know the card’s PIN number.
+Chip-and-PIN cardholders don’t sign a receipt when making a purchase.
+Instead, they enter a PIN number.
+Automated machines will sometimes take foreign credit cards in Europe if the card has a PIN number.
 Every card has one; ask your bank for the number before you leave on your trip.

 What to do if your card is rejected

-Freeway tollbooths and automated payment machines at parking garages often give you an option to pay cash.
-At train stations, you can stand in line at the ticket window and buy your ticket with euros, rather than try to charge it at a machine.
-If a gas station with self-serve pumps is staffed, a cashier may be able to take your credit card, swipe it, and have you sign the receipt the old-fashioned way.
+Motorway tollbooths and automated payment machines at parking garages often offer an option to pay cash.
+At train stations, you could potentially buy tickets at a ticket window using cash.
+If a gas station with self-serve pumps is staffed, a cashier may be able to take your credit card, swipe it, and have you sign the receipt.

 Long before chip-and-PIN came on the scene, European merchants preferred payment in cash to plastic.
-Businesses pay sky-high commissions to credit-card companies; the fees cut deep into the small profits of small places such as B&Bs and restaurants.
-Unscrupulous merchants want you to pay cash so they can avoid reporting — and being taxed on — all of their income.
+Businesses pay sky-high commissions to credit-card companies; the fees cut deep into the small profits of small places such as guesthouses and restaurants.
+Unscrupulous merchants want you to pay cash so they can avoid reporting their income.
 Whether avoiding commissions or taxes, vendors might offer you a discount for paying with cash, charge you extra for using your credit card, or refuse to accept credit cards at all.

-Cash is the way to pay, but there’s no need to exchange your dollars for euros (or pounds or whatever) before leaving on your trip.
+Cash is often the way to pay, but it’s not necessarily a requirement exchange your cash for local cash before leaving on your trip.
 Throughout Europe, cash machines are the best way for travelers to get local currency.
-You’ll pay fees, but less than you’d pay to exchange dollars for foreign currency at home.
+You’ll pay fees, but likely far less than you’d pay to exchange for foreign currency at home.